 The years 1967 and 1968 were calmer.
 There was no recording in 1967, and only two short works in 1968 (the Haydn Trio in E flat Major Hob.
 XV:10 and Beethoven’s Kakadu Variations).
-They also wanted to record Ravel’s Trio but, after the first session, dissatisfied, they abandoned it.
+They also wanted to record the Ravel Trio, but dissatisfied after the first session, abandoned the project.
 They scheduled relatively few concerts, but strangely enough, several of them were engulfed by special political contexts.
 In 1967, after an invitation to Montreal for the World’s Fair, they were to give two concerts at the Athens Festival, in Herod Atticus Theater, just a few weeks after the military coup.
 A committee of American artists and intellectuals, led by Leonard Bernstein and Melina Mercouri, had called for a boycott of all cultural events in Greece.
 Istomin, Stern and Rose hesitated, but in the end, they decided to play, while attempting to show their opposition to the new regime as clearly as possible.
 At the end of July, they gave three concerts at the Israel Festival, a few weeks after the Six Day War, in the euphoric atmosphere of the aftermath of victory.
-In 1968, the Trio added to its repertoire the Schubert Trio in E flat major and performed it for the first time at the Edinburgh Festival.
+In 1968, the Trio added the Schubert Trio in E flat major to its repertoire, and performed it for the first time at the Edinburgh Festival.